Exploration-Lab/Label-Studio-Annotator-Control/README.md

 - Annotate without fear of data loss since all deletion actions have been removed- 3 Actions of Tasks: Delete Tasks, Delete Task Annotations, Delete Task Predictions
 - And MANY MORE!
 Do Check out the [BLOG](https://exploration-lab.github.io/Label-Studio-Annotator-Control/)

-#### DO Start the repo if you liked this project and is useful to you.
+#### DO star the repository if you liked our open source contribution.
+Hope you are benefited by it :innocent: